What kinds of woodpeckers can you find in Delaware?

 Red-headed Woodpecker Range Map

-Which woodpecker species have you seen before in Delaware?
+Which types of woodpeckers have you seen before in Delaware?

 Leave a comment below!